CEO and Responsible Officer

 Lisa has worked in education for over 20 years in various roles across three different schools.
 She worked in Foundation Stage, Key Stage One and Key Stage Two before becoming an Assistant Headteacher, Deputy Headteacher, Acting Headteacher and, finally, Headteacher of South Hiendley School in January 2009.

 South Hiendley Primary School joined the Inspire Partnership Multi-Academy Trust on 1st May 2018.
-Lisa and all the staff and governors are looking forward to working with the MAT and see this as a very positive opportunity for the school.
+Lisa and all the staff and governors believe joing the MAT is a very positive opportunity for the school.

 Headteacher - Ash Grove Primary Academy

-Steven has been Principal at a Trust School for the last 3 years and in that time he has developed the leadership and management of the school, with a particular focus on the development of middle and senior leaders.
+Steven was Headteacher of Towngate Primary Academy for 3 years and in that time he developed the leadership and management of the school, with a particular focus on the development of middle and senior leaders.
 Pupil progress, attendance and attainment for all learners have improved as have outcomes in all key stages.
-He is now on secondment providing leadership support to a school in special measures.
+Steve has now taken the role of Headtecher in the latest Academy to join our Trust.

 Steven has worked in two Outstanding schools, and held middle and senior leadership positions in both key stage one and key stage two.
 His leadership roles have included the development of the curriculum, literacy, science and music co-ordinator and data management including responsibility for reporting to governors and conducting the pupil progress meetings across all classes in key stage one and two.